Jack Lu

 me.jpeg

-I’m a second-year Computer Science Ph.D. student in the CILVR lab at NYU Courant.
+I’m a third-year Computer Science Ph.D. student in the CILVR lab at NYU Courant, advised by Mengye Ren and collaborating with Greg Durrett and Seunghoon Hong.
 My research is supported by the NSERC PGS-D Scholarship.
-Prior to joining NYU, I got my Bachelor’s degree in Computer Science and Mathematics at the University of Waterloo.
+Prior to joining NYU, I received my bachelor’s degree in Computer Science and Mathematics from the University of Waterloo.

-Back in undergrad, I did a mixture of research and software engineering work at NVIDIA, Waabi/Uber-ATG, IBM, DarwinAI, and Deep Trekker.
-I was fortunate to have worked with Prof. Raquel Urtasun, Prof. Sanja Fidler, and Prof. Alexander Wong.
+Previously, I did research and software engineering for autonomous driving and ML for healthcare at NVIDIA, Waabi/Uber-ATG, IBM, and DarwinAI.
+I was fortunate to have worked with Raquel Urtasun, Sanja Fidler, and Alexander Wong.

-I’m happy to discuss about collaboration, mentorship, and research in general.
-You can email me for a virtual/in-person chat.
+I’m happy to discuss collaboration, mentorship, and research in general.
+You can email me for a virtual or in-person chat.
+My office is at 60 5th Ave, New York.

 news

 Jul 01, 2024 Our work, ProCreate, Don’t Reproduce!
-Propulsive Energy Diffusion for Creative Generation, is accepted by ECCV 2024.
+Propulsive Energy Diffusion for Creative Generation, was accepted by ECCV 2024.

-Apr 25, 2024 I have been selected to receive the NSERC PGS-D Scholarship to support my PhD at NYU.
+Apr 25, 2024 I was selected to receive the NSERC PGS-D Scholarship to support my PhD at NYU.

-Jan 29, 2024 Our work, SceneControl: Diffusion for Controllable Traffic Scene Generation, is accepted by ICRA 2024.
+Jan 29, 2024 Our work, SceneControl: Diffusion for Controllable Traffic Scene Generation, was accepted by ICRA 2024.

 Sep 01, 2023 I started my PhD in Computer Science at NYU, advised by Mengye Ren.